libsev/libsev-doc/cpp/naming-conventions.md

 bool m_HasCalledParent; // Okay
 bool m_ShouldCallParent; // Okay
 bool m_MustCallParent; // Okay
-bool m_IsRectangular; // Okay, but prefer m_Rectangular
+bool m_IsRectangular; // Not so okay, prefer m_Rectangular
-bool m_IsRectangle; // Okay, may imply that a variant is of type Rectangle, prefer m_Rectangular when referring to the shape
+bool m_IsRectangle; // Okay, may be used to imply that a variant is of type Rectangle, prefer m_Rectangular when referring to the shape
 ```

 Choosing between having an object or verb is first, depends on the context.